nltk/nltk_book/book/ch08-extras.rst

 beam search is not `complete`:idx:\ : it won't find every parse, and it is not even guaranteed to return a parse if one exists.

-The code in Example code-bottom-up-chart-parsers_ demonstrates how we define and use these probabilistic chart parsers in |NLTK|.
+The code in code-bottom-up-chart-parsers_ demonstrates how we define and use these probabilistic chart parsers in |NLTK|.

 .. pylisting:: code-bottom-up-chart-parsers